-This page provides links to relevant online annexes to the Frascati Manual and supporting material for use by R&D statisticians and interested users of R&D data and indicators.
+This page provides links to relevant online annexes to the OECD Frascati Manual for Collecting and Reporting Data on Research and Experimental Development and supporting material for use by R&D statisticians and interested users of R&D data and indicators.

 This page also provides links to international classifications used within the manual and its annexes.

 The first version of this glossary of terms is available in the print edition.
 It will be maintained and updated online.
 Click here for the most recent version of the glossary.

 Published in 2017, this working paper looks at the Frascati Manual (FM) framework for R&D statistics and the System of National Accounts (SNA) framework of comprehensive economic accounts, giving an overview of their shared history and analysing similarities and differences in their approaches to measuring R&D following a fundamental change of the treatment of R&D in the 2008 SNA.

 The paper also highlights the various actions taken in the 2015 FM revision which respond to National Accounts data needs and thereby aims to provide a common platform for collaboration and dialogue between FM and SNA practitioners.
 Finally, the FM and SNA R&D statistics are presented and their conceptual, data, and coverage underpinnings compared, helping to elucidate issues that need to be communicated to users so that they can better understand and interpret these related but different R&D statistics.

 The 2002 Frascati Manual included this annex providing recommendations for breaking down data on R&D personnel and R&D expenditure by region.
 It briefly outlines various methods of doing so, drawing on previous work by Eurostat.
 In the absence of a more up-to-date version, R&D practitioners may wish to refer to this guidance material in their work to regionalise national R&D statistics.